University of Michigan: Kellogg Eye Center Orthoptic Program

 Amtrak rail service passes through the city within walking distance of the clinic.
 A full service airport is 45 minutes away in

-1) Complete the enclosed application and return in the provided envelope.
+1) Retrieve the application from that portion of this website, complete, and return in an envelope.

 2) An official copy of all university (university, college, and/or community college) transcripts should be sent by the appropriate